deepthiii33/futureintern_projects/task3/intro_wireshark.md

 # INTRODUCTION

 ## What is Wireshark
- -  Wireshark is a network packet analyzer.
-A network packet analyzer presents captured packet data in as much detail as possible.
- -  Wireshark is available for free, is open source, and is one of the best packet analyzers available today
- -  Available for  Windows , Linux and UNIX
- -  Capture live network packets , can  open and analyze packet capture files from Wireshark, tcpdump, etc.
- -  It can display detailed protocol information for each packet.
- -  We can Save and export packet data in different formats.
- -  Apply filters to analyze specific packets efficiently
+Wireshark is a free and open-source network packet analyzer that allows users to capture and view data traveling through a network in real time.
+It is available for Windows, Linux, and UNIX.
+Wireshark can capture live network traffic, open and analyze packet capture files from tools like tcpdump, and display detailed protocol information for each packet.
+It also supports saving and exporting packet data in various formats.
+Users can apply filters to focus on specific packets, making network analysis more efficient and effective.

- -  can get detalied information from it's official site **"https://www.wireshark.org/"**
+> Can get detalied information from it's official site **"https://www.wireshark.org/"**

 ----------